RankTank SERPitude SERP & Rich Snippet Testing Tool

-As our special gift to you, use promo code RANKTANK-1T9023N8 for a free month of SEMrush Guru, valued at $199.95 courtesy of RankTank!
+As our special gift to you, use promo code RANKTANK-LWO5M2U2 for a free trial of SEMrush Pro, valued at $99.95 courtesy of RankTank!
 You can also make use of the SEMrush $15 API to supercharge our free SEO tools.

 Current version: BETA v1.0.1

 NOTE: On the Windows version, the SERPitude Libs folder must remain with the application.
 Don’t move the app without moving that folder too!

 - Get SERPs by domain, keyword, advanced search query, or any combination of those!